| | | | | |

 • Preheat oven to 300 degrees.

-• In a large dutch oven, cook the bacon on medium heat until crispy.
-Remove the bacon using a slotted spoon & drain on paper towels.
+• In a large Dutch oven, cook the bacon on medium heat until crispy.
+Remove the bacon using a slotted spoon and drain on paper towels.
 Sear the sausage (or bratwurst) in the bacon grease to brown.
 Remove the sausages from the pan to drain with the bacon.

 • Remove all but about 1/4 of bacon grease from the pan.
-Add the sliced onion to the pot, & cover.
+Add the sliced onion to the pot, and cover.
 Cook for about 7 minutes, stirring once or twice.
-Add in the chicken broth, apple cider vinegar, minced garlic, & a sprinkling of pepper.
+Add in the chicken broth, apple cider vinegar, minced garlic, and a sprinkling of pepper.
 Bring to a boil, then remove from the heat.
 Pour the onion/broth mixture into a separate dish for a moment.

-• Layer the sliced potatoes along the bottom of your dutch oven.
+• Layer the sliced potatoes along the bottom of your Dutch oven.
 Pour the onion/broth mixture over top.
-Add in 1/2 of the cooked bacon & 1/4 cup of chopped fresh parsley.
+Add in 1/2 of the cooked bacon and 1/4 cup of chopped fresh parsley.
 Place the whole sausages on top.

 • Cover, cook for 45 minutes.
-Remove from the heat & pour in 1 cup of Guinness beer (or broth).
-Replace the cover & return to the oven for another 45 minutes.
+Remove from the heat and pour in 1 cup of Guinness beer (or broth).
+Replace the cover and return to the oven for another 45 minutes.

-• Top with the remaining bacon & a few more sprinkles of fresh parsley once it's done.
+• Top with the remaining bacon and a few more sprinkles of fresh parsley once it's done.
 Serve with crusty bread to sop up the au jus.

 • *If you want all your bacon crispy, then save it all for the end.